alicjamusial/meteo-station-pcb/README.md

 ### ◾ About the project

-**Meteo station** is my small after-hours project that contains of three repositories:
+**Meteo station** is my small after-hours project that contains of **three** repositories:
 - Meteo station PCB based on ESP32 (this repo)
 - Meteo station code
 - Meteo station 3D prints

+As the name suggest, is a DIY self-sufficient weather measuring device.
+I decided to design it as a PCB board with goldpins to stick-in or stick-out individual components and sensors (ESP32, BME280 etc.) to make it more reusable.
+It could have - of course - been integrated on board, but it would be more expensive and time-consuming to create.

+As you can see - the project is designed with minimal effort 🙂 But works!

 > **Warning**
 > This is a hobbyist project.
 I'm not an electronic engineer so I take no responsibility for any possible issues you may encounter :)